 - Regularly remove the lid to check the germination;

-- Then put the lid on the box again.
+- Are no plants visible above the soil, put the lid on the box again.

 - Put the box with lid on a warm spot again.

 - Are pepper plants visible (above the soil), do not put the lid on.

 - When the lid is too long on the box, you get thin, long pepper plants.